Nikhil00437/PIXEDIT-image-editor/README.md

 **Undo / Reset**
 - Up to 20 levels of undo history
-- One-click reset back to the original image
+- One-click reset to the original image

 **Preview Mode**
 - Non-destructive filter preview via a dropdown — Original, B/W, Color, Blur, Sharpen, Sepia, Solarize, Invert Colors

+**Image Generation**
+- Generate images from text prompts using Stable Diffusion 2.1
+- Auto-detects CUDA GPU — falls back to CPU if unavailable
+- Saves output directly to disk with a safe, prompt-derived filename

 **Save**
 - Export as PNG or JPEG to any location